Icycoide/ElemintOS/index.md

 But the latest version of ElemintOS 7.1-vc runs Victoria (LM 21.2).

 I decided it would be fun to let everyone try this combination too, but atm it's kinda experimental so it's entirely your decision if you want to use it or not, but I am definitely *NOT* responsible for any damage caused to your computer.

-# Where's the download link?
-Well uh, this project isn't really ready yet.
-But you can dm me on discord (@kevadesu), @ me on fedi or dm me on twitter (@kevadesu_off) to join the beta.

 # Cool, how can I follow this project?
 Announcements about it will be made on the Icycoide [Discord server](https://discord.gg/3PRMhaBuuT) , on my [Fosstodon](https://fosstodon.org/@kevadesu/) , on the Lintine%Icycoide [Twitter account](https://twitter.com/@Lintine_) (I'm not going to call it X.) or the matrix room for announcements (#icycoide-news:envs.net)